-2. Equine Heaves/Equine COPD is different from human asthma in that in humans, as they get older, signs diminish, but in horses, as they age, signs increase.
+2. Equine Heaves/Equine COPD in horses, as they age, COPD signs become more and more evident.
 Average age of a horse starting to show signs of Heaves is 8-10 years old.
-There is no “childhood” Heaves that they grow out of like in people.
+Horse COPD/Asthma and Human Asthma have the same signs – thick mucus in airway, labored breathing.

 3. Equine Heaves/Equine COPD is worldwide with usual onset at 8-10 years old with both sexes equally affected.
 It can effect any breed equally.